42lan/override/level07/walkthrough.md

 It executes a loop prompting the user to enter the command to execute: `store`, `read` or `quit`.

 `store_number()` receives a pointer to `data` array and store a number to the given index.

-Indexes which are modulo 3 and 183rd index are reserved and cannot be assignable.
+Indexes which are modulo 3 and 183rd index are reserved and cannot be assigned.

 `read_number()` receive a pointer to `data` array and read the number stored in the given index.